In Interviews, What You ASK is as Important as What You Answer

 Nervous about your upcoming interview?
 Sharpen your questions FOR the interviewer.

 That’s right.
-No matter what your career level, you’ve probably realized your competition is every bit as qualified, and that employers are being selective.
-So, here’s a critical idea to take into your next meeting with employers:
+No matter your career level, you’ve probably realized your competition is every bit as qualified, and that employers are being selective.

-Working with Tony Deblauwe of HR4Change, I helped build The Right Questions to Ask in a Job Interview (formerly published on Monster.com) to show that employers are not only gauging your fitness on your ability to field their questions, but also on your ability to throw some good ones back their way.
+Working with Tony Deblauwe of HR4Change, I helped build The Right Questions to Ask in a Job Interview (published on Monster.com) to show that employer gauge not only your ability to field their questions, but also your skill in throwing some good ones back their way.

-By asking the right questions, you’ll show the hiring manager and interview team that you are a solid player – ready to dive in and do a good job.
 You’ll also gain insight into the job, the company, and people you’ll be working with.
-You can identify many red flags from answers that seem to show uncertainty, vagueness, or disorganized processes.
-The interviewer’s responses will allow you step back and ascertain whether the job matches your original vision and its alignment with your personality and career goals.
+You can identify red flags from answers that seem to show uncertainty, vagueness, or disorganized processes.
+The interviewer’s responses will allow you to ascertain whether the job matches your original vision and its alignment with your personality and career goals.

-Generally speaking, your questions should include topics that touch culture, expectations, and timing.
 Need help formulating queries for your interviewer?
-Here are 3 key areas you can explore for possible questions—both as interview preparation, and during the interview itself:
+Here are 3 key areas you can explore for possible questions:

 Questions on the job duties.